 Mission Network: At-The-Halt

 Tactical Network Transport-At The Halt (TNT-ATH) enables mission command and robust voice, video, and data communications for global data exchange from anywhere on the planet.
-These robust line-of-sight and beyond-line-of-sight (satellite/tropospheric) communications nodes for multipath diversity and resiliency in contested environments.
+It leverages a combination of both line-of-sight (radio) and beyond-line-of-sight (satellite/tropospheric) communications nodes for multipath diversity and resiliency in contested environments.
 These robust network communications systems operate at-the-halt and deliver a real-time common operating picture to enable Commanders to make rapid informed decisions.
-To support expanding network requirements and improve the readiness of today’s operational force, the Army continues to modernize the ATH capability, improving mobility, computing power, and interoperability, while optimizing and increasing bandwidth and resiliency in congested and contested environments.
+To support expanding network requirements and improve the readiness of today’s operational force, the Army continues to modernize the TNT-ATH capability, improving mobility, computing power, and interoperability, while optimizing and increasing bandwidth and resiliency in congested and contested environments.

-The Network Integration Technology Enhancement (NITE) is the next modernization effort that will refresh the Army’s widely fielded TNT-ATH equipment, which is reaching end of life.
-Using a unified network approach, NITE leverages new technology and pre-existing Tactical Network products for a common user experience.
-This modular solution will provide more computing power, reduce size, weight and power (SWaP) and equipment setup time for increased mobility, while increasing usability, network resiliency and equipment flexibility.
-PM Tactical Network is currently piloting the new NITE prototype solutions, leveraging Soldier feedback to inform design and fielding decisions, PM Tactical Network fielded NITE to the first units in 4QFY21.
+The Network Integration Technology Enhancement (NITE) modernization effort refreshes the Army’s widely-fielded TNT-ATH equipment, which is reaching end of life.
+In a unified network approach, NITE leverages new technology and pre-existing Tactical Network products for a common user experience.
+This modular refreshed ATH network baseband solution will provide more computing power; reduced size, weight and power (SWaP) and equipment setup time for increased mobility; while increasing usability, network resiliency and equipment flexibility and extending service life.
+Following a successful unit pilot of NITE prototypes that leveraged Soldier feedback to inform design and fielding decisions, PM Tactical Network fielded NITE to the first units in 4QFY21.

-- STT is a highly transportable and mobile satellite system, which operates in conjunction with the JNN and CPN.
+- The STT is a highly transportable and mobile satellite system, which operates in conjunction with the JNN and CPN.
 It is designed to establish secure voice, video and data communications virtually anytime and anywhere.
-As part of its network modernization efforts, the Army is upgrading its fleet of STTs to increase capability, modularity, mobility, and operational flexibility, while reducing SWaP for a more expeditionary force.
+As part of its network modernization efforts, PdM Mission Network also piloted enhanced STT prototypes that increase capability, modularity, mobility, and operational flexibility, while reducing SWaP for a more expeditionary force.
 The Army fielded the first units with modernized STTs in 4QFY21 in conjunction with the new NITE equipment fieldings.

-- The largest type of network node, the Regional Hub Node (RHN), is a fixed installation equivalent to three THNs and is used to support theater level operations.
-The five regionally located RHNs enable global connectivity to transport information within theater and around the world.
+- The largest type of network node, the Regional Hub Node (RHN), is a large fixed installation and is used to support theater-level operations.
+The five regionally located RHNs enable global connectivity to transport information both within theater and around the world.
 They support joint training and real-world contingency operations, as well as humanitarian, disaster relief and national emergency response.

 - The Global Agile Integrated Transport (GAIT) network design interconnects the RHNs -- and can also interconnect Department of Defense (DOD) Teleport Sites -- to create a global network mesh that enables high-capacity data exchange from anywhere on the planet.
-Additionally, with the evolution of the architecture, units can now also choose to transport data directly between the approximately 125 GAIT Points of Presence (PoPs) -- located at military formations, including divisions, corps, theater tactical signal brigades and special users – without the need to leverage the RHNs or teleports.
+Additionally, with the evolution of the architecture, units can now also choose to transport data directly between over 150 GAIT Points of Presence (PoPs) -- located at military formations, including divisions, corps, theater tactical signal brigades and special users – without the need to leverage the RHNs or teleports.
 This simplifies network transport even further, and adds multipath diversity to increase network robustness and resiliency.
-GAIT enables commands with dispersed units around the globe to maintain mission command and Network Operations capabilities from their home station or forward- deployed headquarters.
-GAIT delivers a more unified and robust network, enabling current expeditionary network capabilities and laying the ground work for future network transport innovation.
+GAIT enables commands with dispersed units around the globe to maintain mission command and network operations capabilities from their home station or forward- deployed headquarters.
+It delivers a more unified and robust network, enabling current expeditionary network capabilities and laying the ground work for future network transport innovation.
 GAIT is a cornerstone in the Army’s two-year incremental network modernization Capability Set efforts, posturing the service to meet its multi domain operation goals for 2028.